 I never thought much of it after that.
-I kept getting faster, I got to compete at a national level and I kept getting faster right up until I retired from swimming and went to university.
+I kept getting faster, I got to compete at a national level and I kept getting faster right up until I retired from competitive swimming.

 In university, I sought out a master's swim club as I desired that discipline and euphoria.
 However, this swim club was non-competitive and I needed a goal to work towards.
 So I joined the university's triathlon club as they swam at the same time as the master's team.